elephantscale/es-training-new/course-outlines/secure-coding.md

 ## Learning objectives

+* Establish the overall security landscape
+* Become cognizant in the best security practices for software application development
+* Familiarize yourself with common attacks and how the best practices help protect against these

 ## You will learn to
 * Do threat modeling and create a lay of the land for what you need to defend